Harvest Now, Decrypt Later

 In security, possession of the right credential authorizes access.

-There are meanings for which suffering becomes the authorization factor.
+There are meanings for which vulnerability becomes the authorization factor.

 It strips away false control.